 - Building from some of my past work on sense of purpose and romantic relationship quality, I’m currently helping in the design of a dyadic study that will evaluate whether purpose similarity matters for romantic relationship satisfaction.

-While Gabrielle loves research, she also enjoys staying connected with her university community by serving as the Co-President of the Graduate Student Senate as well as a graduate student member of the University Student Affairs Advisory Board.
-Within the department, Gabrielle is a member of the Graduate Student Diversity Committee and has previously served as the Chair of the Psychology Graduate Student Association.
+While Gabrielle loves research, she also enjoys staying connected with her university community.
+She is currently treasurer for the Graduate Professional Council and is a graduate student member of the University Student Affairs Advisory Board.
+She previously served as the Co-President of the Graduate Student Senate.
+Within the department, Gabrielle is a member of the Graduate Student Diversity Committee and also has previously served as the Chair of the Psychology Graduate Student Association.

 Get to know Gabrielle!